Advance Healthcare Directives

-Thank you for your interest in Beebe Medical Center's policy on Advance Directives.
-As you may know, Delaware passed the “Death with Dignity" Act in December of 1991.
-It was then amended as the “Health Care Decisions" Act in June of 1996 to better reflect the needs expressed by healthcare providers, potential patients, and clergy.
-Basically, there are two types of Advance Directives in Delaware: End of Life Decisions (formerly the Living Will) and Power of Attorney for Health Care.
-Beebe Medical Center has had formal policies on Advance Directives since 1991 that are available for you to review.
+Thank you for your interest in Beebe Healthcare’s policy on Advanced Health Care Directives.
+As you may know, Delaware passed the “Death with Dignity Act” in December of 1991.
+It was amended as the “Health Care Decisions Act” in June of 1996 to better reflect the needs expressed by health care providers, potential patients and clergy.
+Basically, there are two types of Advanced Directives in Delaware: End of Life Decisions (formerly known as the Living Will) and Power of Attorney for Health Care.
+Beebe Healthcare has had formal policies on Advanced Directives since 1991 and they are available for you to review.

-Because medical decision-making is such a personal matter, and because many states have varying laws regarding this topic, many aspects are still a matter of legal interpretation.
-Beebe encourages you to learn as much about Advance Directives as possible.
-There are two resources available, the Division of Aging at 302-422-1386 or the Delaware Office of the Public Guardian at 302-856-5313.
-Another option is to contact your personal attorney.
+Because medical decision-making is such a personal matter, and because many states have varying laws regarding the topic, many aspects are still a matter of legal interpretation.
+Beebe encourages you to learn as much about Advanced Directives as possible.
+There are two state resources available, the Division of Aging at (800) 223-9074 or (302) 424-7310, and the Delaware Office of the Public Guardian at (302) 856-5313.
+You may also consult your personal attorney.

-If you have a question about our policy or would like assistance completing your Advance Directive, contact the Patient Advocate at 645-3547 or ext.
-547. If and when you execute this document, we ask that you keep the original and provide the hospital with a photocopy each time you are admitted.
-Be sure to make additional copies for your physicians, family members, clergyman, etc.
+If you have a question about our policy or would like assistance completing your Advanced Directive, contact the Beebe Patient Advocate at (302) 645-3547.
+When you have completed this document, we ask that you make additional copies for your physicians, family members, clergy, etc.

 We applaud you for taking the initiative to become educated about Advance Directives.
-At Beebe Medical Center we believe that our best patient is an informed patient.
+At Beebe Healthcare we believe that our best patient is an informed patient.